 Drawing a Conclusion

 To establish the proper context for Final Fantasy IV, it bears mentioning that in a vast majority of console releases, stories were an afterthought.
 The blurb on the back of the box could tell you who the hero is and what motivates them, but players didn’t need to know this information when the primary objectives were “go right” or “kill the monsters”.
-The few who bothered to seek out the plot weren’t exactly treated to anything mind-blowing.
 Final Fantasy IV shattered this status quo, and while I wouldn’t consider it the best-written game of all time, the medium benefited from its creation, as it blazed the trail for countless masterpieces to come.

 Similar to how the first Final Fantasy deserves credit for introducing role-playing games to a mass market, Final Fantasy IV has its place in history for convincing the same group of people that it’s entirely possible for video games to be epics.
 Minor grievances aside, it has actually held up reasonably well for such an old effort, and anyone used to a modern RPG would have no trouble adjusting to its somewhat slower pace.
 Having said that, it is a little difficult to recommend the original SNES version, for its translation is stilted and suffered from Nintendo of America’s strict censorship policies at the time.
 If you’re at all interested in this game, I recommend either the Game Boy Advance or DS versions because they provide far more streamlined experiences.
 Should you try either version out, keep this piece of trivia in mind.
 A majority of console games in 1991 had a plot that could be printed in an instruction booklet.
 Due to cartridge space limitations, Square had to abandon 75% of their script when designing Final Fantasy IV.